N01150244/pulsesensor/README.md

 9. [Reproducible](#reproducible)

 ### Introduction
 This page is created to help you to create your own Hearrate sensor project.
-In orderto fix the problem of drinking and driving, my partner (Mohita Prabhakar) and I (Karandeep Singh) chose Alcohol Gas sensor and Pulse sensor respectively.Instead of people thinking they're okay to drive with alcohol in their body, they can use our projectto see if there is a great amount of alcohol in their body along with seeing their heart rate.
+In orderto fix the problem of drinking and driving, my partners (Maheshwerie Samaroo), (Mohita Prabhakar) and I (Karandeep Singh) chose Heart Rate Educational Starter Kit, Alcohol Gas sensor and Pulse sensor respectively.Instead of people thinking they're okay to drive with alcohol in their body, they can use our projectto see if there is a large amount of alcohol in their body along with seeing their heart rate.
 It's a cheap alternative, and isn't too hard to make yourself.
 <br>
-Using a gas and a heartbeat sensor, users can plug those into a PCB and use a raspberry pi to display the readings on either a computer or phone when the app is ready and completed.
+Using a gas and two heartbeat sensors, users can plug those into a PCB and use a raspberry pi to display the readings on either a computer or phone on our mobile application.

 ![Plan](https://github.com/N01150244/pulsesensor/blob/master/plan.PNG)

 ### Bill of Materials
 Given below are parts and material required for this project.
-Most of these parts are pretty cheap which makes this project not that expensive, but that is because I already had a raspberry pi, electronic parts kit, and the PCB kit was paid for as a part of our tuition.
+Most of these parts are pretty cheap which makes this project not too expensive, but that is because we already had our respective raspberry pis, electronic parts kit, and  PCB kits which were paid for as a part of our tuition.

 | **Item**                   | **Quantity** | **Cost**  | **Supplier & Part Number**        |